czqInNanjing/FilesOnLab/en/news_url/supermoon.md

  ```

 ## Documentation
-Tutorial and Documentation will come soon!
+Tutorial and Documentation are coming soon!

 ## Examples
 We provide examples in classification, regression, segmentation tasks with hypergraph, for more detail refer to our tutorials.